sodabubblewine/sodabubblewine.github.io/README.md

 This is not the same as concluding with a kind of cultural relativism nor with a kind of cultural darwinism ("survival of the fittest" is so often interpreted as "'fit' is equivalent to 'survive'" that any such short story on the process of selection by consequences from variation on cultural scales is bankrupt).

 Good verbal behavior presumably contributes to the survival of the culture within which it occurs.
-It presumably takes into account deferred consequences of its appearence in a culture sensitive to contributions of deferred consequences of its practices to its survival.
+It presumably takes into account the deferred consequences of its appearence in a culture sensitive to contributions of the deferred consequences of its practices to its survival.
 It no more helps to supplant these descriptions by "sounds good and gets ideas right" than it does to supplant the principles of aerospace engineering with Kelly Johnson's "If it looks good, it will fly well" (which I was unable to find a record of from a search with DuckDuckGo or Google).

 The result of my snarky analysis is copied here from Twitter (one of the worse places to write on the internet):